RathodAnilT/PHP-Tutorial/README.md

 ## PHP Constants
 - Constants are like variables, except that once they are defined they cannot be changed or undefined.
 ## PHP Constants
+- A constant is an identifier (name) for a simple value.
+The value cannot be changed during the script.